-This week we are going to look at how we can use Vinegar to Tackle Everyday Cleaning Situations, this is Possible due to the Antibacterial and Antimicrobial Properties Vinegar has.
-Some of these Methods may work, some may not.
-Not all have been tried and tested by myself Personally, but I will certainly give them a try at some point.
-Ill keep you updated.
-Of course you could always let me know if you have tried them, or if you have any other Methods for Cleaning.
+This week, we will look at how to use Vinegar to Tackle Everyday Cleaning Situations.
+This is possible due to the Antibacterial and Antimicrobial Properties Vinegar has.
+Some of these methods may work, and some may not.
+Not all have been tried and tested by myself, but I will try them eventually.
+I’ll keep you updated.
+Of course, you could always let me know if you have tried them or have any other Methods for Cleaning.

-Ok, I have 10 or so different way of using Vinegar, so lets get started.
+Okay, I have ten different ways of using Vinegar, so let’s get started.

-- Microwave Cleaning – Place a Cup of Vinegar inside, Heat up for 3-4 Minutes.
+- Microwave Cleaning – Place a Cup of Vinegar inside and heat up for 3-4 Minutes.
 Leave to sit for 30 Minutes.
-Remove the Cup of Vinegar, and Wipe Clean.
-Use the Vinegar neat if you have slightly harder to clean areas.
+Remove the Cup of Vinegar and Wipe Clean.
+Use the Vinegar neat if you have slightly harder-to-clean areas.

-- Kitchen or Bathroom Fixtures – Vinegar can be used an Alternative Cleaner, It is able to Kill Bacteria, Mould & Mildew.
+- Kitchen or Bathroom Fixtures – Vinegar can be an Alternative Cleaner.
+It can Kill Bacteria, Mould, and mildew.
 Just spray onto the Fixtures and rinse afterwards.
-You can leave to soak if needed, then wash.
+You can leave it to soak if needed, then wash.

 - Dull Silver – Add 2 Table Spoons of Baking Soda to a Cup of Vinegar.
-You can apply the Solution to the Silverware but if Possible its better to leave them to soak, for about 15 Minutes.
-Then Rinse with Warm Water and Polish up with Soft Cloth.
+You can apply the Solution to the Silverware, but if possible, it’s better to leave it to soak for about 15 Minutes.
+Then Rinse with Warm Water and Polish up with a Soft Cloth.

-- Rusty Tools – Anything that you may have with Rust on, should be left to Soak in Vinegar Overnight, Scrubbing off the Rust will now be a lot Easier.
+- Rusty Tools – Anything you may have with Rust on should be left to Soak in Vinegar Overnight.
+Scrubbing off the Rust will now be a lot Easier.

-- Whitening Clothes – If you add a Cup of Vinegar and Quarter Cup Baking Soda to your Washing.
-This will Help Whitten your Clothes.
+- Whitening Clothes – Add a Cup of Vinegar and a Quarter Cup of Baking Soda to your Washing.
+This will help with your Clothes.

-- Ant Deterrent – Ants follow the scents left behind by other Ants, This means one Ant leads to another, and before you know it, u have an Infestation!
-Spray Vinegar around Doors, Skirting, Windows, the usual areas, this will get rid of the Scent left.
+- Ant Deterrent – Ants follow the scents left behind by other Ants.
+This means one Ant leads to another; before you know it, you have an Infestation!
+Spray Vinegar around Doors, Skirting, Windows, and the usual areas.
+This will get rid of the Scent left.

-- Odors – Whether in the Bathroom, Kitchen or even that Mysterious Smell in the Car, Air Fresheners simple try to Mask Odours, The Acetic Acids in Vinegar Absorb these Odors, rather than just trying to cover the Bad Smell with Nicer Smell, Which in my Opinion is no Better than the Original Bad Smell.
-Granted Air Fresheners do Smell Nice, but not when Mixed with Rotten Food or a Drain Stench.
-You can either Spray the Vinegar or Just leave it in a Bowl to Rid those Bad Odors.
+- Odors – Whether in the Bathroom, Kitchen or Mysterious Smell in the Car, Air Fresheners try to Mask Odours.
+The Acetic Acids in Vinegar Absorb these Odors rather than just trying to cover the Bad Smell with a Nicer Smell, Which is no Better than the Original Bad Smell.
+Granted, Air Fresheners Smell Nice, but not when Mixed with Rotten Food or a Drain Stench.
+You can either Spray the Vinegar or leave it in a Bowl to Rid those Bad Odors.

 So there you have it.
-A few useful ways of using vinegar around the House (also when it’s time for End of tenancy cleaning).
-Hope you enjoyed this Blog.
-Until next time… Stay Fresh and don’t forget to check our professional cleaning services.
+A few practical ways of using vinegar around the House (also when it’s time for End-of-tenancy cleaning).
+I hope you enjoyed this Blog.
+Until next time… Stay Fresh, and don’t forget to check out our professional cleaning services.